venkatavarunp/AzureDevOps/IntroductionAzure/IntroductionAzure.md

 An cloud based identity service (One per tenant)

 ![image](https://user-images.githubusercontent.com/130353146/233347686-8b0df640-4fdb-48fc-b024-6f11134504d8.png)

+Azure AD is like an org chart phonebook and access list all rolled into one service

+By including an AD as a central feature to Azure, Microsoft allows businesses to focus on core product development

+Developers can offload tedious task of managing users and the privacy concerns around their data

+It also allows us to have a single source of truth for all of businesses applications

 ### Azure Role-Based Access Control (Azure RBAC)
 Controls access using roles